Looking for the “official” BSA Pinewood Derby rules for Cub Scouts? Find out all about the rules and inspections with printable examples.

 Here's the process we followed:

 - Person 1 checks the wheels to make sure they are official Scout Grand Prix wheels.
-If they are, Person 1 then weighs the car.
+If they are, Person 1 then weighs the car using the pack's official scales.

 If car is over 141.7 grams (5 oz.), Cub is directed to the Pit Stop to drill or pry off weight.